newtondotcom/smvs-prod/README.md

 This repo contains everything needed for the Yogocap Backend.

-Righ after, I have explained each directory role.
+Righ under this, you can read how the repo structure is explained :

 ### Server